richieaj/Calculator-/readme.txt

-JAVA MINI PROJECT ON CALCULATOR
+## JAVA MINI PROJECT ON CALCULATOR
-Christ Deemed to be university - Lavasa, Pune Contribution UI Designed by - Pritha mitra (21122045) Source code - Jolinson Richi A (21122030), Batulla Srinivas Reddy (21122014)
+ A mini Java project based on a calculator and scientific calculation options.
+Accompanied by Preetha mithra and Srinivas